andreav/swgit/doc/readme/_build/text/readme.arch.txt

             swgit tag dev

-   Note: Taggind always happens on last commit (HEAD).
+   Note: Tagging always happens on last commit (HEAD).
 If you want to tag
      a commit *in past*, you first need to switch on it, then tag:

         swgit branch -s <a reference>
         swgit tag dev

      This will create DEV tag as expected AND a twin tag under PAST/ namespace.
-This second tag is a temporary tag, a placemarker, and will be deleted at next push time.
+This second tag is a temporary tag, a placeholder, and will be deleted at next push time.

 **6. 7.
 STABLE commits**